danielmahon/developer-code-test/README.md

 # CMA Developer Code Test

 Hello there!
-Thank you for allowing me the opportunity show you just a "smidge" of what I can do.
+Thank you for allowing me the opportunity to show you just a "smidge" of what I can do.
 I decided to build this app in Flutter since it allows me to quickly produce something for iOS/Android/Web in the time allotted.

 I am just as comfortable however, building the same app in ReactJS or React Native.
 The project goal, audience, and accessability ultimately decide what distribution platform is best.
 For example, I would not use Flutter for an app designed mostly for web browser consumption, just as I would not use ReactJS for a mostly native application.